 PFS2: PFS on next-line therapy.
 Time from randomisation to objective tumour progression on next-line treatment or death from any cause.
-In some cases, time on next line therapy may be used as proxy for PFS2.
+In some cases, time to end of next-line therapy may be used as proxy for PFS2.

 QoL: Quality of life